p4535992/foundryvtt-additional-token-frames/README.md

 [Requested that frames be added to foundry package](https://github.com/p4535992/foundryvtt-additional-token-frames/issues/8).

-"Hello, I've just made some tokens for Band of Blades, which I would like to share with everyone.
-It includes a blank token so people can create their own variations.
-Thanks!"

 ## Feel free to send pull requests for additional token frame content

 If you have your own token frames that you would like to share with the Foundry community, please open a pull request here or open an [Issue](https://github.com/p4535992/foundryvtt-additional-token-frames/issues) and I'll do my best to incorporate your content in the next release.